 Throughout his political campaign for office, Ball called himself an education advocate.
 On top of helping fund parks, public safety and nonprofits, he proposed $54.6 million for the school system in fiscal 2020 — $37.7 million less than what was requested by the Board of Education.
 The fiscal realities of the county inhibited him from proposing to fully fund the school board’s $92.3 million capital request, Ball previously said.

 How can a government, with seemingly stringent financial resources, contribute $119.4 million to a massive project over five years?

-The answer lies in the capital budget and public-private partnerships.
+The answer, officials say, lies in the capital budget and public-private partnerships.

 Over the next few years, the county plans to pay for most projects through revenue streams and bonds allocated through future capital budgets.